ahmedbesbes/Understanding-deep-Convolutional-Neural-Networks-with-a-practical-use-case-in-Tensorflow-and-Keras/readme.md

 ####  Environment setup:

-1. Use Python 3.6: No hassle, intall everything via Conda. <a hre="https://www.anaconda.com/download/#download">Installation link<a>
+1. Use Python 3.6: No hassle, intall everything via Cond.
+Here's the <a hre="https://www.anaconda.com/download/#download">Installation link<a>
 2. Install the lastest version of Tensorflow: https://www.tensorflow.org/install/install_windows I used a windows machine, same applies of Linux and Mac OS X